 Registration and Tuition

-Registration is available online for current students, and through the Office of the Registrar at (401) 341-2943 or firstname.lastname@example.org for others.
-Tuition is $475 per credit, or $1,425 per three-credit course.
+Registration is available online for current students, or by completing the virtual summer registration form.
+If you have any questions please contact the Office of the Registrar at (401) 341-2943 or email@example.com.
+Tuition is $490 per credit, or $1,470 per three-credit course.
 Check the schedule of classes for more information about courses and books.

 Schedule of Classes